This Azure tutorial will discuss the simple steps to integrate dependency injection into Azure Functions with an example.

 http://localhost:7071/api/TsinfoEmployeeDetails?employeeEmailID=rk@tsinfo.com

-Now when I passed a wrong email id as a parameter, I got the expected output as “Invalid Employee.
+When I passed a wrong email ID as a parameter, I got the expected output as “Invalid Employee.
 Not belongs to TSINFO”.

 Deploy The Dependency Injection-Based Azure Functions

-Step-2: Choose the Azure Functions Consumption Plan and then you can select the Existing plan if you have or Choose the Create New option On the Pick a publish target window and now click on the Create Profile button to create the new Azure Functions Consumption Plan.
+2. Choose the Azure Functions Consumption Plan, and then you can select the Existing plan if you have one or Choose the Create New option.
+On the Pick a publish target window, click the Create Profile button to create the new Azure Functions Consumption Plan.

-Step-3: Provide a name, choose the subscription, and Choose your existing Resource group or you can create a new one by clicking on the new link, Selecting the Location, and then choosing your Existing Storage Account or if you don’t have an existing storage account, you can click on the New button to create a new Azure Storage Account and then finally click on the Create button.
+3. Provide a name, choose the subscription, and Choose your existing Resource group, or you can create a new one by clicking on the new link, Selecting the Location, and then choosing your Existing Storage Account if you don’t have an existing storage account, you can click on the New button to create a new Azure Storage Account and then finally click on the Create button.

-Step-4: Now you can see, it created a publish Profile successfully, Now click on the Publish button.
+4. Now you can see it created a publish Profile successfully.
+Now click on the Publish button.

-Step-5: Then click on the Yes button on the below Popup.
-Now it will deploy the Azure Function Successfully in Azure.
+5. Then click on the Yes button on the below Popup.
+Now, it will deploy the Azure Function Successfully in Azure.

-Step-6: Finally, To crosscheck that the Azure function is successfully Published to Azure, you can log in to the Azure Portal and navigate to the App services to check if the function app that you published from Visual Studio 2019 is present there.
+6. Finally, To crosscheck that the Azure function is successfully Published to Azure, you can log in to the Azure Portal and navigate to the App services to check if the function app you published from Visual Studio 2019 is present.
 Now you can see below, the highlighted function app which we have deployed now.

-This is all about how to implement Azure Function Dependency Injection as mentioned above.
+This is all about implementing Azure Function Dependency Injection, as mentioned above.

 You may also like following the below Articles